Azure/RDS-Templates/wvd-templates/Create and provision WVD host pool/README.md

 By selecting Azure Gallery, you can select up-to-date images provided by Microsoft and other publishers.
 Enter or select values for the following parameters:
 - **Rdsh Image Source**, select **Gallery**.
 - **Rdsh Gallery Image SKU**
-- **Rdsh Is Windows Server**.
-Note: Windows 10 Enterprise multi-session is *not* considered Windows Server.
-- **Rdsh is 1809 Or Later**.
-Note that Windows Server 2019 is an 1809 release.

 Ignore the following parameters :
 - **Vm Image Vhd Uri**